ray-project/ray/doc/source/rllib/rllib-dev.rst

 .. autoclass:: ray.rllib.algorithms.callbacks.MemoryTrackingCallbacks

-The objects with the top 20 memory usage in the workers will be added as custom metrics.
-These can then be monitored using tensorboard or other metrics integrations like Weights and Biases:
+The objects with the top 20 memory usage in the workers are added as custom metrics.
+These can then be monitored using tensorboard or other metrics integrations like Weights & Biases:

 .. image:: images/MemoryTrackingCallbacks.png